zodb/relstorage/README.txt

         password.

 ``read-only``
         If true, only reads may be executed against the storage.
-Note that the "pack" operation is not considered a write operation and is still allowed on a read-only storage.

 ``blob-dir``
         If supplied, the storage will provide blob support; this